joshiain/LondonCrimeViz/README.md

 This script generates a timeseries plot for each LSOA of the count of crime occurences, by crime type.
 The plots generated are in the 'plots' folder.

 As we plot a different subset of crime types for each plot (some crime types don't occur in a particular area at all in our time period), the colour assigned to a crime type line in the legend isn't consistent between plots.
+Also due to the high number of series being plot in some graphs, differentiating between some crime types is hard.

 #### Time Series Exploratory Summary

+Some example exploration where I picked a few LSOAs:

 Particular areas in the City of London such as 001b, 001c, and 001e appear to have an increasing trend in the anti social behaviour crime count.
+Depending on what is classified as anti social behaviour, this could indicate a change in environment around these areas, such as new bars opening.

+Some areas such as Havering, Islington 20E, 22C, 22E, Southwark 3H etc.. have only had incidents in one particular crime type over the past 3 years.
+For example, with Southwark 3H, all of these are anti social behaviour incidents.

+For Tower Hamlets 14D there is a spike of three theft incidents in one month.
+As there has historically been a low count (0 or 1), this introduces the possibility that the three incidents may be related.

+Hammersmith 1A at the start of the time series had several crime incidents.
+However Since 2015, there have been no reported incidents, indicating a lower crime rate, that could be the result of some unknown external factors.

+Particular areas in the City of London LSOAs saw an increase in the number of crimes around October 2016.

+Tower Hamlets 15B, 27B, Westminster, and the areas of the City of London all have the highest crime counts throughout the entire time series period.
+We cannot say that there are higher crime rates here as this could just be a result of higher population density in these particular areas.

+The remaining areas are sporadic with the number of crimes.

 ### setupHeatmap.py